Saevon/node-diskfree/README.md

+# node-diskfree

 This implements a shared interface to the unix-like and windows disk space readers.
+It is implemented in C++ using the Node Addons API

 Unix runs on the [`statvfs`](https://linux.die.net/man/2/statvfs) systemcall Windows runs on the [`GetDiskFreeSpaceEx`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa364937/) systemcall